 Whether you’re close to retirement or already there, there are things you may already know about receiving Social Security.
 You may know that, in most cases, you will need to be at least 62 before you can start collecting.
 You may know that, if you wait, your benefits will increase.
 And you may even know that you can delay taking Social Security until you’re age 70 or even later.

 Sounds simple enough.
 But there are other rules regarding Social Security benefits, especially when it comes to taxation, that are more complex and often confusing.
-As a Modera adviser and Certified Public Accountant, I help many clients who are near or at retirement age to understand those laws so they can try to maximize their benefits while minimizing their taxes.
+As a Modera advisor and Certified Public Accountant, I help many clients who are near or at retirement age to understand those laws so they can try to maximize their benefits while minimizing their taxes.